mila-iqia/mila-docs/docs/Theory_cluster_data.rst

 once and then read very often for training.

 Different file systems have different performance levels.
-For instance, backed up file-systems (such as ``$PROJECT`` in CC clusters) provide more space and can handle large files but cannot sustain highly parallel accesses typically required for high speed model training.
+For instance, backed up file-systems (such as ``$PROJECT`` in Compute Canada clusters) provide more space and can handle large files but cannot sustain highly parallel accesses typically required for high speed model training.

 The set of filesystems provided by the cluster you are using should be detailed in the documentation for that cluster and the names can